todd-herbert/heltec-eink-modules/README.md

 \* Closest match; no official information available.

-### Status: In testing
+### Status: Incomplete
-A stable build will be included in the next release.
+While some functionality is available, the code is not yet suitable for deployment.

 <br />